Distressed Furniture Ideas for a Relaxed, Stylish Home

 We love the look of this dining room set with the round dining table and the dining chairs and the side tables that have touches of turquoise blue.
 Distressed turquoise furniture is a favorite with many because this color adds bright interest to the distressed piece and balances the overall neutral room designs where distressed furniture is popular.

-Distressed desk
+Distressed Desk

 A few little rough spots are enough to offer character to an already beautiful piece of furniture